 Status: This study has been completed.

-Additional clinical trials evaluating LC002 have also been completed, including a Phase II trial (NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a planned break from HIV medicines.7
+Additional clinical trials evaluating LC002 have also been completed, including a NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a of ART.9(

 What side effects might LC002 cause?

 All side effects reported by participants in this study were considered mild or moderate.
 None of the participants stopped treatment because of side effects.
-Only 1 side effect (a positive test for limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.8
+Only one side effect (limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.10

-Because LC002 is still being studied, information on possible side effects of the drug is not complete.
+Because LC002 is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of LC002 continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying LC002?